dell/cosi/docs/features/objectscale.md

 ---

 <!--
-TODO: add brownfield provisioning info to Bucket
-TODO: add brownfield provisioning info to BucketClaim
+TODO: add brownfield provisioning info to Bucket,BucketClaim
-TODO: add description of `spec.existingBucketName` for Bucket
-TODO: add description of `spec.existingBucketName` for BucketClaim
+TODO: add description of `spec.existingBucketName` for Bucket,BucketClaim - needs to be done after brownfield tests
-TODO: add description of `spec.authenticationType` for BucketAccessClass
-TODO: write Bucket Access Granting feature description
 FIXME: is the `parameters.driverID` a good name?
 -->

-In order to use COSI Driver on ObjectScale platform, ensure the following components are deployed to your cluster:
-- Kubernetes Container Object Storage Interface CRDs
-- Container Object Storage Interface Controller

 ## Notational Conventions